|

 and quite possibly you'd actually pay more for that!

 enough.
-I have a real dislike for them because Karaoke has killed so many venues for live
+I have a real dislike for them because Karaoke has killed too many venues for live

 music.
 I just hope it is a passing phase that will quickly fade away because I don't want to